WebizenAI/devdocs/WebizenTechStack/CoreTechnologies/SemanticWeb/SemWeb-AUTH/WebID-TLS.md

 Specification Link is provided https://www.w3.org/2005/Incubator/webid/spec/tls/

+WebID-TLS (Web Identity over Transport Layer Security) is a protocol that enables secure authentication and authorization using WebID technology over the Transport Layer Security (TLS) protocol.
+It is an extension of the WebID protocol that adds support for TLS-based authentication.

+WebID-TLS is designed to allow users to authenticate themselves to a website or service using their WebID and digital certificate, which are authenticated over a secure TLS connection.
+The website or service can then verify the user's identity and grant them access based on their WebID and the information associated with it.

+WebID-TLS is often used in combination with other technologies, such as the Simple Authentication and Security Layer (SASL), to provide a secure and decentralized authentication mechanism for web applications and services.
+It is also commonly used in combination with the Resource Description Framework (RDF) and the Web Ontology Language (OWL) to represent and manage user identity and associated data in a semantic way.

 In summary;

 The [](https://www.w3.org/2005/Incubator/webid/spec/tls/#dfn-key_store%20%22Key_Store%22) must have a [](https://www.w3.org/2005/Incubator/webid/spec/tls/#dfn-certificate%20%22Certificate%22) with a `Subject Alternative Name` URI entry.
 This URI must be one that dereferences to a [](https://www.w3.org/2005/Incubator/webid/spec/tls/#dfn-webid_profile%20%22WebID_Profile%22) whose graph contains a `cert:key` relation from the WebID to the public key published in the  . (see below [](https://www.w3.org/2005/Incubator/webid/spec/tls/#the-webid-profile-document))